 Pausanias was a Greek scholar who lived during the second century A.D.
-Well educated and well connected, he traveled in Greece and Asia Minor and took in the local antiquities.
+Well educated and well connected, he traveled in Greece and Asia Minor, taking in the local antiquities and writing accounts of what he saw.
 Some historians believe that he was also a doctor.
-Pausanias believed in the Greek mythology of the day, including creatures such as griffins, giants and satyrs, but he made practical interpretations of organic remains, arguing that the skeletons of supposed giants he encountered had belonged to mortals, not dieties.
+Pausanias believed in the Greek mythology of the day, including creatures such as griffins, giants and satyrs, but he made practical interpretations of organic remains, arguing that the skeletons of supposed giants he encountered had belonged to mortals, not deities.
 Historian Adrienne Mayor describes his Guide to Greece as "a rich source of paleontological discoveries and interpretations made in his own day and in the more ancient past."

 Pausanias once interviewed a man who lived along the banks of the Hellespont, in what is now Dardanelles, Turkey, and who had seen what he believed to be the giant skeleton of the Greek champion Ajax.
 Pausanias recounted the man's description of the hero's kneecap as "exactly the size of a discus for the boy's pentathlon."
 Considering discuses thrown by adult athletes range from 6.5 to 9 inches, this would put the size of Ajax's kneecap at 5 to 6 inches across.
 Two things about this description are important.
 One is that it's about the same size as the patella of a Miocene mastodon or rhinoceros.
 The other is that it's not exactly the estimate you would make for a hero's kneecap if you were trying to impress with hyperbole.